Samsung Q8FN QLED TV

 - The shorter the lag time, the better: These sets have been chosen because they have shorter lag times than competing sets, for faster-than-average responsiveness.
 When you press a button, the action shows up onscreen immediately.

-- 4K is more important than HDR, but both are great: All of our top picks have 4K resolution, but HDR support varies by TV and console, so make sure your TV matches your console's capability.
+- 4K is more important than HDR, but both are great: All of our top picks have 4K resolution, but support for high dynamic range (HDR) content varies by TV and console, so make sure your TV matches your console's capability.
 Ditching HDR is also a good way to save a few bucks, since not everyone wants to pay more for the richer color and depth that HDR provides.

 - Don't skimp on smart features: Make sure your set gives you everything you want for non-gaming use.
 Smart TVs let you use your favorite apps and streaming services, mirror content from your phone or tablet, and provide a blend of online and over-the-air options for cord-cutters.

 - You don't have to spend more than the console itself to get a great set: We know that gaming can be expensive enough without dropping thousands on a premium 4K TV, so we’ve included budget-friendly options under $500 that will provide satisfying performance.